angular-eslint/angular-eslint/README.md

 We support Angular CLI `10.1.0` and onwards, including Angular CLI `11.x`.
 This range is also captured by our integration-tests package.

+### Why Angular `10.1.0`?

+Angular `10.1.0` is significant because at version `10.0.0` the Angular Team switched to using project references and a `tsconfig.base.json` at the root of the project.
+This ultimately was deemed to be unsuccessful and in `10.1.0` they switched back to the original `tsconfig.json` without project references.
+Because angular-eslint and typescript-eslint care about your underlying TypeScript config, it is important that you are on the updated version which does _not_ use project references.

+The schematic will error if you try and run it when you still have a `tsconfig.base.json`.

+As usual, the Angular Team provided an automatic migration for these changes as part of `ng update`, so for most people this change wasn't an issue.
+If you updated manually (which is highly discouraged), then it is possible you did not apply this critical change and will therefore run into the error with the schematic.

+We recommend going back an running the automated migrations from `ng update`, or fixing things up manually as a last resort.

 **Please do not open issues related to unsupported versions of the Angular CLI**.

 <br>